 Proper nourishment—Breast milk contains almost all of the

-nourishment that babies need during their first six months of
+nourishment that babies need during their first 6 months of

 supplementation is needed because breast milk is low in this vitamin.
-Supplementation with vitamin D will need to be continued until your baby is getting enough vitamin D from other sources, such as vitamin D-fortified formula.
-Starting at age four months, your baby will also need an
+Supplementation with vitamin D will need to be continued until your baby is getting enough vitamin D from other sources, such as vitamin D-fortified formula or sun.
+Starting at age 4 months, your baby will also need an

-supplement until he starts getting enough iron from food sources, like infant cereal.
+supplement until he or she starts getting enough iron from food sources, like infant cereal.
 If your baby is

-premature, though, he will likely need to take iron starting at one month.
+premature, he or she will likely need to take iron starting at 1 month.

 Immunity boost—Breast milk contains substances not found in formula that help

 protect babies from illness.
 These substances include antibodies, immunoglobulins, active

 of nutrition for your baby, which can be very demanding and

 exhausting.
 However, once a pattern is established, other family